Audio formats supported on Apple TV

 - A Dolby Atmos compatible sound bar.

 Some third-party AV Receivers and sound bars might require a firmware update to support Dolby Atmos.
 Go to the manufacturer’s website to learn more.

 Then follow these steps to set up Dolby Atmos on your Apple TV 4K:

-- Plug one end of an HDMI cable into the HDMI Output on your sound bar or AV receiver.
-Then plug the other end of the HDMI cable to the HDMI Input on your television.
+- Plug one end of an HDMI cable into the HDMI output on your sound bar or AV receiver.
+Then plug the other end of the HDMI cable into the HDMI input on your television.